bagussubagja/flutter-liveness-detection-randomized-plugin/README.md

 - Use empty string `''` to skip a challenge
 - Use `null` to keep default label
 - Provide custom string for personalized labels
+- When `useCustomizedLabel: true`, `customizedLabel` must not be null

 ## Complete Example 💡